Diglyceride: Protein kinase C activation

 In biochemical signaling, diacylglycerol functions as a second messenger signaling lipid, and is a product of the hydrolysis of the phospholipid phosphatidylinositol 4,5-bisphosphate (PIP_{2}) by the enzyme phospholipase C (PLC) (a membrane-bound enzyme) that, through the same reaction, produces inositol trisphosphate (IP_{3}).
 Although inositol trisphosphate diffuses into the cytosol, diacylglycerol remains within the plasma membrane, due to its hydrophobic properties.
 IP_{3} stimulates the release of calcium ions from the smooth endoplasmic reticulum, whereas DAG is a physiological activator of protein kinase C (PKC).
 The production of DAG in the membrane facilitates translocation of PKC from the cytosol to the plasma membrane.

-Munc13 activation
+Munc13/UNC-13 activation

-Diacylglycerol has been shown to exert some of its excitatory actions on vesicle release through interactions with the presynaptic priming protein family Munc13.
-Binding of DAG to the C1 domain of Munc13 increases the fusion competence of synaptic vesicles resulting in potentiated release.
+Diacylglycerol has been shown to exert some of its excitatory actions on vesicle release through interactions with the presynaptic priming protein family Munc13 coded by human genes UNC13A and UNC13B.
+Binding of DAG to the C1 domain of UNC13 increases the fusion competence of synaptic vesicles resulting in potentiated release.

 Diacylglycerol can be mimicked by the tumor-promoting compounds phorbol esters.